Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Client sidemission winner script broke with a non defined variable
 - Fixed: FINALLY!!!!
 The wrong totalscore was written to the SQL database when the server was closed and players were still playing :/
 - Fixed: If a vehicle class for create vehicle at a new flag was not empty it resulted in a script error
+- Fixed: Mash at base did not heal a player because simulation was disabled for the mash
 - And more optimizations and cosmetic changes

 3.99s